zephinzer/joeir-dot-net/README.md

 1. `gcloud` - get it from https://cloud.google.com/sdk/downloads
 2. `kubectl` - should come installed with `gcloud`: run `gcloud components install kubectl` after `gcloud` is installed.

+### Prerequisite State
+You'll need to already have a cluster set up in GCP.
+You can follow the guide at https://cloud.google.com/kubernetes-engine/docs/quickstart to get started.
+The guide includes installation instructions for the prerequisite software.

 ### Google Cloud Platform Configuration
 To get started, create the following files relative to the repository root: